MaxSokolich/MagScopeSystem/CADMODELS/README.txt

-contains all cad models and figures
+contains all cad models and figures and bill of materials